Crotalus pusillus: Behavior

 Campbell and Lamar (2004) found this species only to be active during the day.
-Within its range, night temperatures are low and apparently restrict its activity.
+Within its range, night temperatures are low and seem to restrict its activity.

 Geographic range

 It is found in west-central Mexico in the Sierra de Coalcomán of southwestern Michoacán, the Transverse Volcanic Cordillera of west-central Michoacán, and in adjacent Jalisco.
 It is probably also found in northeastern Colima.
-The type locality given is "Tancítaro, Michoacán, Mexico, altitude 5,000 ft" (5,000 ft = 1,524 m).
+Its type locality is reported as "Tancítaro, Michoacán, Mexico, altitude 5,000 ft" (5,000 ft = 1,524 m).
 It occurs at elevations between 1525 and 2380 m.

 Conservation status

-This species is classified as Endangered on the IUCN Red List of Threatened Species with the following criteria: B1ab(iii) (v3.1, 2001).
-A species is listed as such when the best available evidence indicates its extent of occurrence is estimated to be less than 5000 km2, estimates indicate its range is severely fragmented or known to exist at no more than five locations, and a continuing decline has been observed, inferred, or projected in the area, extent, and/or quality of its habitat.
-Therefore, it is considered to be facing a very high risk of extinction in the wild.
+This species is classified as Endangered on the IUCN Red List of Threatened Species.
 The population trend was unknown when assessed in 2007.